-Te Deum Fellows Program Summary and Schedule 2024-25
+Te Deum Fellows Program Summary and Schedule 2025-26

-The 2024-25 Te Deum Fellows Program in Sacred Music has three components:
+The 2025-26 Te Deum Fellows Program in Sacred Music has three components:

-A Trinity Term session focusing on theology of music and aesthetics, July 21-26, 2024.
-Online "Pesher Group" seminars, once a month or five times (August through December), focusing on research and writing on music and liturgy.
-An Epiphany Term session focusing on liturgy and building music programs, January 6-10, 2025.
+(1) A Trinity Term session focusing on theology of music and aesthetics, July 20-25, 2025.
+(2) Online seminars, once a month or five times (August through December), focusing on research and writing on music and liturgy.

+(3) An Epiphany Term session focusing on liturgy and building music programs, January 11-16, 2026.

 Trinity and Epiphany Terms will be intensive in-residence weeks, consisting primarily of lectures and liturgies.
 Required readings must be completed prior to the in-residence sessions.
-These terms coincide with the Theopolis Fellows Program; worship, meals, and fellowship times will shared by Te Deum and Fellows Program students.
+These terms coincide with the Theopolis Fellows Program; worship, meals, and fellowship times will be shared by Te Deum and Fellows Program students.

-At the end of the Trinity Term, each student will be asked to submit a proposal for a Te Deum project.
+At the end of the Epiphany Term, students will be asked to submit a proposal for a Te Deum Honors project.
 Examples of suitable projects would be: editing a hymnal or liturgy, a composition project, or a research project on historic Christian liturgico-musical practice.
-At each Pesher Group meeting, students will be required to read and discuss a reading or book and will be working toward a larger writing or musical project.
-Final projects are due before the beginning of Epiphany Term.
+Final projects are due Spring 2026 (date TBD).